SAP/fundamental/docs/pages/layout/content-layout.md

 ## Panel Layout
 {: .docs-header-h2}

-A section of a page can be further broken down into a panel.
+A section of a page can be further broken down into one or more panels.
 You can have multiple panels within a section as verticle columns or horizaontal rows.